danieljhill/comicwriterservices/README.md

+This is forked from Daniel Hill's repo.
+All the hard work in gathering links is credited to Daniel Hill and Caleb Monro. https://github.com/danieljhill/comicwriterservices

+## Original Repo - Read Me Notes

 [Comic Writer Services](http://comicwriterservices.com/) is a resource for aspiring and experienced comic book writers.

 The aim of the website was to improve on, and update, a similar resource that [Caleb Monroe](http://calebmonroe.com/blog/) had compiled many years ago for aspiring comic book writers.